 The WEIGHT statement cannot be used if your input data set is a summary statistics and not raw data.

 Performing a one-sample T-Test

-In a one sample T-Test you obtain a random sample from some population and then compare the observed sample mean to some fixed value.
-A one sample T-Test is used to compare an observed mean with a known value.
-The purpose of one sample t-test is to determine if there is enough evidence to dispute the claim.
+In a one-sample T-Test, you obtain a random sample from some population and then compare the observed sample mean to some fixed value.
+A one-sample T-Test is used to compare an observed mean with a known value.
+The purpose of the one-sample t-test is to determine if there is enough evidence to dispute the claim.

 H_0:\mu_0 = \mu_0 :The population mean is equal to a hypothesised value.